minprog/programming-1/20 Problem sets/40 Forensics/10 Problem Set.md

 * Are you sure that `recover` doesn't have any memory leaks?
 * Are all of your files where they should be in `~/Dropbox/pset4`?

-As always, if you can't answer "yes" to one or more of the above because you're having some trouble, do drop by office hours or turn to https://cs50.harvard.edu/discuss[cs50.harvard.edu/discuss]!
+As always, if you can't answer "yes" to one or more of the above because you're having some trouble, do drop by office hours!

 ## Fabulous Prizes